Rivermate | Kiribati landscape

 Employee Tax Deductions and Allowances

-Employees in Kiribati may be eligible for certain tax deductions and allowances that can reduce their taxable income.
-These deductions help to alleviate the tax burden and encourage certain behaviors.
+Employees in Kiribati may be eligible for certain deductions and allowances that reduce their taxable income.
+The primary allowance is a personal allowance granted to all resident taxpayers.

 Tax Compliance and Reporting Deadlines